fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 As described in the section [business model](../overview/business-model) _"we are happy to support you (as a PosCreator) in the development of POS-Systems"..."For PosDealers, we offer the fiskaltrust.Portal, which can be used free of charge, as a platform on which the POS-Systems of the PosCreators can be accessed.
 You as a PosDealer can purchase additional products and product packages in the store of the fiskaltrust.Portal.
 If your PosOperators are invited to use the fiskaltrust.Portal, the fiskaltrust.products can be transferred to these accounts."_
 So you as a PosDealer get an invitation by a PosCreator to the fiskaltrust.Portal and your PosOperators get their invitation by you.
 The invitation of a single PosOperator is possible, for example for testing in the sandbox or in case of a new contact.
 A bulk invitation is your option, when you want to invite several PosOperators.

-Please note that once an E-mail address has been assigned in the fiskaltrust.Portal, it cannot be completely deleted for fiscal reasons.
+Please note that once an E-Mail address has been assigned in the fiskaltrust.Portal, it cannot be completely deleted for fiscal reasons.
 Therefore, it cannot be assigned to any other account in fiskaltrust.Portal.
-So we strictly recommend to do some testing in the sandbox to avoid trouble with E-mail addresses in the productive system.
+So we strictly recommend to do some testing in the sandbox to avoid trouble with E-Mail addresses in the productive system.

 ## Preparation of Invitations